Barrier and sacrificial protection

 Barrier protection

-Galvanizing provides a barrier protection between all internal and external steel surfaces and their environment.
+Galvanizing provides a barrier between all internal and external steel surfaces and their environment so that corrosion will not occur.
 Galvanizing is a term often wrongly used to describe zinc coatings in general.
-The diagram below illustrates how the different types of zinc coatings vary in terms of coating thickness.
+The adjacent diagram illustrates how the different types of zinc coatings vary in terms of coating thickness.
 The life expectancy of a zinc coating is largely determined by its thickness.
 Thicker coatings give longer life.
-Hot dip galvanizing provides fabricated iron or steel products with maximum protection through a continuous, tough, metallurgically bonded coating of much greater thickness.
+Hot dip galvanizing provides fabricated iron or steel products with maximum protection through a continuous, tough, metallurgically bonded coating of much greater thickness.Â

 Sacrificial protection